RetroDECK/ES-DE/THEMES-DEV.md

 #### text

 Displays text.
 This can be literal strings or values based on game metadata or system variables, as described below.
-For the `gamelist` view it's also possible to place the text inside a scrollable container which is for example useful for longer texts like game descriptions.
+It's also possible to place the text inside a scrollable container which is for example useful for longer texts like game and system descriptions.

 Supported views:
 * `system`